vantezzen/oauth2-instagram/README.md

 ### Managing Scopes

-When creating your Instagram authorization URL, you can specify the state and scopes your application may authorize.
+When creating your Pinterest authorization URL, you can specify the state and scopes your application may authorize.

 ```php
 $options = [